localstack/localstack-blog.github.io/content/2024-06-05-localstack-neptune-development-with-gv-gremlin-ide/index.md

 On G.V(), click on **Add New Database Connection**.
 Select **LocalStack** as the Graph Technology Type.

 Enter `localhost.localstack.cloud` as the hostname and the port number returned when creating your Neptune instance using the [AWS CLI](https://docs.localstack.cloud/user-guide/integrations/aws-cli/), then click on **Test Connection**.
-G.V() will make sure it can connect to your LocalStack Neptune Database as expected.
+G.V() will ensure it can connect to your LocalStack Neptune Database as expected.

 Once that’s confirmed, you’ll see a message indicating your connection is ready, simply click on **Submit**.

-A new query tab will open where you’ll be prompted to sign up for a free 2 weeks trial of G.V() if you haven’t done so already - takes just a minute and then you’ll be all set!
+A new query tab will open where you’ll be prompted to sign up for a free 2-week trial of G.V() if you haven’t done so already — it takes just a minute and then you’ll be all set!

 ### Loading sample data to your LocalStack Neptune Database